owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 * Currently DB filecache table will grow rapidly, making migrations painful in case the table is altered.

-What About Nginx / PHP-FPM?
+What About NGINX / PHP-FPM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Could be used instead of HAproxy as the load balancer.